-The engraved paper certificate, signed by the current U.S. president, honors the memory of honorably discharged veterans after their deaths.
+The Presidential Memorial Certificate is an engraved paper certificate, signed by the current U.S. president, honoring the memory of honorably discharged veterans after their deaths.
 Eligible recipients, including the veteran’s next of kin and loved ones, can request the certificate in person at any VA regional office or by U.S. mail.
 Your Dignity Memorial provider can assist your family in obtaining this certificate.

-Service recognition awards are often lost or misplaced.
+It is also common for service recognition awards to be lost or misplaced.
 The veteran or a family member may request a replacement for a living veteran if they have the veteran’s signed authorization.
 The next of kin of a deceased veteran can request replacements in writing using Standard Form 180 (SF 180).
 There is usually no charge for medal or award replacements.

-For more information or for the mailing address of the military branch office to submit your request to, call or go to the .
+For more information or for the mailing address of the military branch office to submit your request to, call 1-866-272-6272 or go to the National Personnel Records Center website.
 If your family needs SF 180, a Dignity Memorial provider can get one for you.